 Each bathroom scale addresses these issues differently.

 Want to track your weight without investing in another fitness or health devices?
-The Greater Goods Weight Gurus scale is rather a Goldilocks choice: Not too big, not too small – just the right size.
-And it has a reasonable price, too.
+The Greater Goods Weight Gurus scale is rather a Goldilocks choice: Not too big, not too small — just the right size.
+And it is reasonably priced, too, at $69.

 With a bright, backlit screen, it’s easy for a casual user to get a fast weight reading — and a lot more.
 The Weight Gurus scale also records BMI, body fat, lean mass, water weight, and bone mass.
 As with the other BMI-enabled scales, the accuracy is iffy (claiming 24.% body fat percentage compared to 28.2% on the fitness club’s scale), but suitable for anyone looking for “Am I getting better?” trends.

 All that data is stored in its friendly mobile app and (if you like) synced with others, such as Apple Health.
 It auto-detects up to eight users (a feature we did not test extensively), and stores data on each users’ own phone.

 You do need a smartphone or other mobile device that’s equipped with Bluetooth, but it doesn’t always have to be nearby.

 The scale displays the results when you stand on it, and it catches up on data syncing the next time you do weigh yourself with the phone in arm’s reach.

 A strong plus is customer service that begins before you even get the scale.
 As soon as the order is received, the company sends an acknowledgement e-mail message with a link to a video showing how to set up the scale.